 When not in use, the shower head is stored using a Quick Fist Clamp mini (Buy on Amazon):

 Like any water appliance, don’t EVER let the Eccotemp freeze.
-Freezing water expands and internal components (fittings, pipes, etc) will crack and damage the unit permanently.
-Prior freezing season, drain water from the Eccotemp using the drain valve.
+Freezing water expands and internal components (fittings, pipes, etc.) will crack and damage the unit permanently.
+Prior to freezing season, drain water from the Eccotemp using the drain valve.